rbchan/applied-popdy/notes.md

 - Consider moving extinction lab back further in the semester so they don't forget how to use stochastic models for the final project

-- Provide an example of the final paper
+- Provide an example of the final paper, perhaps from Chloe Green, Rachel Gardner,

 - Add R tips and guidance to the lab assignments